From Contact Centre Management to Customer Experience Management – do you have what it takes?

 Of course there is overlap.

-Consider the diagram show below.
-Customer Service is a subset of Customer Experience.
+In this diagram you can see that Customer Service is a subset of Customer Experience.

 And in this second diagram you can see that the Contact Centre is a subset of Customer Service.

-Remember that the Contact Centre is only one possible touchpoint of the Customer Experience.
-And not every Customer uses the Contact Centre.
+Remember that the Contact Centre is only one possible touchpoint within the Customer Experience ecosystem provided by your Organization.

 If you conflate the two terms – Customer Experience & Customer Service – you won’t just confuse yourself.
 You will confuse others around you.